YanbingXu/RTR_Metal/docs/architecture.md

 - **SceneBuilder** – Convenience façade for constructing meshes from raw position/index arrays and registering default materials; tests validate mesh insertion and error handling.
 - **GeometryStore** – Uploads mesh vertex/index data to GPU buffers through `BufferAllocator`, preparing inputs for upcoming BLAS/TLAS builders.
 - **AccelerationStructureBuilder** – Queries Metal for BLAS memory requirements and (when hardware allows) builds diagnostic BLAS instances to validate the ray-tracing command path end-to-end.
-- **RayTracingPipeline** – Wraps `MTLRayTracingPipelineState` creation when the SDK exposes `MetalRayTracing.h`; otherwise falls back silently so the rest of the engine remains usable.
+- **RayTracingPipeline** – ~~Wraps `MTLRayTracingPipelineState` creation when the SDK exposes `MetalRayTracing.h`; otherwise falls back silently so the rest of the engine remains usable.~~
+- **RayTracingCompute** – Builds compute pipelines (with optional linked intersection/visible functions) that bind TLAS/BLAS via `setAccelerationStructure:` and execute hardware-accelerated traversal inside ray tracing kernels.
 - **MPSPathTracer** – Initializes an MPS-based backend (`MPSSupportsMTLDevice`) to provide a portable fallback/existing sample parity when hardware ray tracing APIs are unavailable.
 - Upcoming work will extend these types with GPU upload hooks, material textures, and acceleration-structure builders leveraging the math helpers already in place.